 budget ($): Capri Wine Hotel Located 10-minute walk from the Piazzetta, this hotel has a terrace, a garden and free WiFi.
 It has an onside wine bar and daily buffet breakfast.
 Close to Marina Piccola beach, and Marina Grande, where ferries depart for Naples, Positano and Sorrento.

-Anacapri along with Capri Town is the main town on the island.
-Anacapri is the second of Capri’s primary towns, covering the western side of the island.
+Anacapri is the second of Capri’s primary towns, located on the highest part of the island, covering the western side.
 A little further from the main entry point of the island, Anacapri has more of local atmosphere than the busier Capri Town.

 There is plenty for the whole family to see and do and tons of restaurants to choose from.
 The beaches are quieter, and the town is surrounded by open space where kids can run about in the fresh air.

 Being less of the fashionable celebrity trap of Capri also makes Anacapri more affordable.
-If you are trying to keep to a more conservative budget, you will have plenty of fantastic accommodation options to choose from in Anacapri.
-The bars and cafes are often slightly less extortionate too.
+If you are trying to keep to a more conservative budget, you will have plenty of fantastic budget-friendly accommodations, as well as more afforable bars and cafes compared to Capri Town.

 Settled atop Capri’s hills, Anacapri boasts some of the most wonderful views on the island.
 Being on the western side also means that this is where you can enjoy some particularly dazzling sunsets.